Mohamed-Samy26/React-My-Reads/README.md

 ## Introduction

-A front-end web application tht regulates your books into 3 separate categories with ability to add new books and remove them
+A front-end web application that regulates your books into 3 separate categories with ability to add new books and remove them

 ## Details